rotundasoftware/backbone.viewOptions/README.md

 #### `view.setOptions( optionHash )`

 Sets the view's options to the values in `optionHash` as appropriate, given the option declarations in `view.options`.
-If a "required" option is not supplied (and is not already a property of the view), an exception will be raised.
+If a "required" option is not supplied (and is not already on the view), an exception is raised.

 #### `view.onOptionsChanged( changedOptions )` callback